It’s really hard to think of a better at-home job than blogging but that only happens if you can become a full-time blogger.

 I make more money from the sites with lower traffic (< 30,000 pageviews) than I do with the ones with higher traffic.
 I should be making more with the higher traffic ones as well since they could all use products, but I’m just bringing up this point that not all traffic is created equal.

-There are students that take the Blog Business Framework course and scale their blogs to 200,000+ pageviews (which is awesome!) only to find that people that sell products and get 60,000 pageviews are making more without the ads.
+There are students that have taken our blogging course and scale their blogs to 200,000+ pageviews only to find that people that sell products and get 60,000 pageviews are making more without the ads.

 There are blogs that get 100s of thousands of pageviews and only make $4,000 a month.
 I know that sounds crazy to say only make $4,000 a month, but the truth of the matter is that if you are getting that much traffic, you should easily be making 5 figures a month.